 Why Do I Get Mad So Easily Over Nothing: Causes And Coping Mechanisms

-If you find that you frequently ask yourself “Why do I get mad so easily?”, it may help to know how and why it’s arising.
+If you find that you frequently ask yourself “Why do I get mad over little things?”, it may help to know how and why it’s arising.
 There are a few common causes of angry feelings that you might relate to.

-When we feel angry, it prompts us to care for our loved ones, commit charitable acts, seek justice, and better ourselves.
-It may highlight areas of our lives that need attention and open a window to our passions.
+When we feel angry over something, it can prompt us to care for our loved ones, commit charitable acts, seek justice, and better ourselves.
+It can both make us aware of areas in our lives that need attention and open a window to our passions.

 Anger often motivates us and helps us perform under pressure.
 It can also keep us safe when we’re presented with dangerous situations.
 When expressed in a healthy manner, anger may be a positive presence in relationships, careers, health, and other facets of your life.